 We intend to progress the teaching and learning goals of commitment to Steiner Education, always deepening the understanding of the relationship between Child Development and the Curriculum.
 We also continue to mentor teachers to enable them to bring Life Movement (Eurythmy) and Art to classes.
+As we lost some of our the teachers for the programs, we are looking to fill them again.

 We continue effective Student Assessment, Teacher Professional Development, Learning Support and Student Attendance.

-The school's enhanced Educational Programs include Professional Development, Health and Physical Education program, Library, School Environmental Sustainability, Gardening and Building program, Languages and their associated Cultural aspects, Connecting with Chinese Steiner Schools, Indigenous programs and Music and Strings program with the school ensemble.
+The school's enhanced Educational Programs include Professional Development, Health and Physical Education program, Library, School Environmental Sustainability, Gardening and Building program, Languages and their associated Cultural aspects, Indigenous programs and Music and Strings program with the school ensemble.
+Some of these programs need to be brought to life again because of loss of staff and restrictions of going out into the community as well as inviting members from the community to bring culture and language to the students.